mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 <!-- TBD -->

-- The network for iSCSI and Data Mirroring should use physically indepenent netowrk if possible.
+- The network for iSCSI and Data Mirroring should use physically indepenent network if possible.
 Configure logically independent at least.

 <!-- TBD -->